pkkid/python-searchquery/README.md

 * `error:assertion` searches the error column for a string containing 'assertion'.
 * `error="unsupported operand"` searches for the exact match 'unsupported operand`.

+### Infix Notation
+Infix notation is supported with the keywords `and`, `or`, and `not` as well as using parenthesis where needed.
+If there is no keyword specified between two search strings, an implicit and is inferred.

+* `age>30 -foobar` all rows where age>30 and no string columns contain "foo"
+* `age > 30 and (not foobar)` the exact same search as above.

 ### Numeric Columns
 Numeric columns can be searched using basic math operations.
 Available operators